GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 ###Examples

-In a DNS resolver that understands the AMTRELAY type, the zone might contain a set of entries like this:
+In a DNS authoritative nameserver that understands the AMTRELAY type, the zone might contain a set of entries like this:

 ~~~
     $ORIGIN 100.51.198.in-addr.arpa.